 Within a week, two amazing things happened.
-Marc called back and introduced me to Michael Reaves who needed a good writer to finish a media tie-in novel for him.
+Marc called back and introduced me to Michael Reaves, who needed a reliable writer to finish a media tie-in novel for him.
 Then a complete stranger, who had seen my resume on Monster (a whole three days after I’d posted it), hired me to ghostwrite a self-help book on making the best of a bad job.

 These two relationships—both of which would endure for years—were very different, but both resulted in friendships.

 My self-help guy was a motivational speaker, but not a writer.
 This, he knew.
 If there is one virtue that is to be prized in a ghostwriting or editing client, it is self-awareness.
 In fact, it is the king of virtues.
 My client, Bill, had it.
 His contribution to the project was a beautifully detailed outline of how he thought the chapters should flow and a huge warehouse full of stories that illustrated a variety of the situations he focused on.
 He let me decide which stories illustrated which points best and told me that what was most important to him was that his “voice” come through.